What is JUYI?

 Who can see my JUYI record?

-Only health and social care professionals involved in a patient’s care will be able to see their JUYI record.
-This includes doctors, nurses, and social workers.
+Only health and social care professionals and others involved in a patient’s care will be able to see their JUYI record.
+This includes doctors, nurses and social workers.
 These professionals will only see the information they need to in order to provide the patient with care.
 All access attempts to the patient’s record are logged.
-Details of the health or social care professional will be recorded and may be checked to ensure that the access was appropriate.
+Details of access will be recorded and may be checked to ensure that the access was appropriate.
 Patient data will not be shared with anyone who is not providing the patient with treatment, care or support, or authorised persons involved in the management of the system.
 This means that patient data will not be made public or passed on to any third party not directly involved in their care.

 Can patients access their own JUYI record?

 Yes.
 Under the Article 15 GDPR patients can request access to all information that organisations hold about them, including copies of paper and electronic health and social care records, as well as information about the recipients or categories of recipient to have accessed their JUYI record.
 JUYI does not maintain health records, but does maintain an audit trail of who has looked at the information.

 Will patients only have one care record now?